 Ignorance might be unaware bliss, but understanding bears you on the wings of angels to pull back the mask of the divine.

 Assorted Cognitive Bricolage

 - Diet: I like to eat the same foods over and over, and the more I hone the more it looks like a not-quite-paleo diet.
 Although I like to eat new and delicious things (I am friends with people who find these, and then I just piggy-back), I am marvelously happy to eat my same rotation of low-effort-to-produce food.
 I track my macros and keep a food journal.
 There’s a lot of eggs, vegetables, cheese, meat, almonds, olive oil, and a rotation of fruits.
 I’ve gone through candy phases, but I don’t keep candy or desserts in my apartment, and generally don’t crave them.
-I don’t drink alcohol, except in the company of one friend with whom I have a few beers at least once a year.
+I don’t drink alcohol, except in the company of one friend with whom I have a few beers about once a year.
 I cannot abide ranch dressing, mayonnaise, or visible melted butter.
 I have problems with open-mouth chewing; it’s quite widespread, and I have tried to alter my response to it.
 I have been partially successful at best.

 - I love my desk.
 It has my computer, all the papers and scribbles and books and my calendar and…it is me.
 It’s where I do the work of my life (not necessarily the same thing as salaried work), and where I find conciliation between fields and ideas.
 I am fully alive at my desk.